» Visiting the Picture Gallery

 Visitors are permitted to sketch in the gallery on paper not to exceed 12 x 18 inches with charcoal or lead pencils only.
 If individuals need to sharpen their pencils, they must use their own boxes to collect the shavings.

-The use of pens, colored pencils, oil paints, easels, or watercolors is not allowed.
+The use of pens, coloured pencils, oil paints, easels, or watercolours is not allowed.
 In addition, individuals who sketch in the gallery may not interfere with the flow of visitors through the galleries and are subject to further direction from the gallery staff, as necessary.

 Annual ticket - £10.00

 Unlimited entrance to the Picture Gallery for one year.